RGK73/Mapping_Earthquakes/README.md

 To complete this project, use a URL for GeoJSON earthquake data from the USGS website and retrieve geographical coordinates and the magnitudes of earthquakes for the last seven days.
 Then add the data to a map.

 ### Approach
-Your approach will be to use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
-You'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.
+Our approach will be to use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
+We'll use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.

 ### What I have learned:

+How to:
 Create a branch from the main branch on GitHub.
 Add, commit, and push data to a GitHub branch.
 Merge a branch with the main branch on GitHub.